Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   A common usage of this is to split a slice into two slices.
 For example, the slice `a[i:j]` can be split as `a[i:k]` and `a[k:j]`.

-If `start` is on or after the `stop`, the resulting list will be empty.
+If the `start` is on or after the `stop`, the resulting list will be empty.
 That is to say, the `stop` *not* being included takes precedence over the `start` being included.

 ```py
 >>> a[3:3]